 Instilling life-changing knowledge in a community of learners from multicultural backgrounds in a vital urban setting where business, culture and government converge.

-Capital Community College is accredited by the Connecticut Board of Governors for Higher Education, and the New England Association of Schools and Colleges, Inc., through the Commission on Institutions of Higher Education, a non-governmental, nationally-recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering postgraduate instruction.
+Capital Community College is accredited by the Connecticut Board of Governors for Higher Education and The New England Commission of Higher Education (NECHE) formerly called the New England Association of Schools and Colleges, Inc., through the Commission on Institutions of Higher Education, a non-governmental, nationally-recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering postgraduate instruction.

 Six programs of study offered by Capital Community College have been awarded national accreditation.
-The Associate Degree in Nursing program is accredited by the National League for Nursing Accreditation Commission and is approved by the State Board of Examiners for Nursing with the consent of the Commissioner.
+The Associate Degree in Nursing program is accredited by the Accreditation Commission in Education for Nursing (ACEN) and is approved by the State Board of Examiners for Nursing with the consent of the Commissioner.

-The Emergency Medical Technician – Paramedic Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs.
+The Paramedic Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs.
 The Radiologic Technology Associate Degree Program is accredited by the Joint Review Committee on Education in Radiologic Technology.
-The Physical Therapist Assistant Program is accredited by the Commission on Accreditation in Physical Therapy Education/APTA.
 The degree program in Medical Assisting is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on the recommendation of the Medical Assisting Education Review Board (MAERB).
 The Laboratory School of the Early Childhood Education Program is accredited by the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children.
 The Early Childhood Education Program is accredited by the National Association for the Education of Young Children (NAEYC).